Avalara Service Terms and Conditions

 b.
 Suggestions.
 If Customer provides Avalara with any suggested improvements to the Services, then that suggestion is provided as is, and Customer grants Avalara a nonexclusive, perpetual, irrevocable, royalty free, worldwide license, with rights to transfer, sublicense, sell, use, reproduce, display, and make derivative works of such suggested improvements.
 Notwithstanding the foregoing, nothing in this Section 3(b) (Suggestions) grants Avalara a license to use any Inventions covered by a registered patent owned by Customer.

 c.
 Customer Data.
 Customer retains all ownership rights in Customer Data, Customer’s Personal Information, and Customer’s Confidential Information, including any Intellectual Property rights therein.
-Avalara may use Customer Data solely (i) for internal use in order to maintain, evaluate, develop, and improve its Services; (ii) to respond to a Customer or Authorized User’s support request; (iii) to fulfill its obligations to Customer under the Agreement; or (iv) to comply with Applicable Laws.
+Avalara may retain, use, and disclose Customer Data solely (i) for internal business purposes in order to maintain, evaluate, develop, and improve its Services; (ii) to respond to a Customer or Authorized User’s support request; (iii) to fulfill its obligations to Customer under the Agreement; or (iv) to comply with Applicable Laws.
 Nothing in the Agreement transfers or conveys to Avalara any ownership interest in or to the Customer Data, Customer’s Personal Information, or Customer’s Confidential Information.

 d.
 Aggregate Data.
 Avalara shall strictly comply with Applicable Laws and the confidentiality provisions of the Agreement with respect to Aggregate Data.
 “Aggregate Data” means de-identified and anonymized sets of data that have been gathered by Avalara for the purpose of expressing that information in summary form (for example, price index numbers are aggregated, in contrast to the price of a single commodity).
 Aggregate Data does not include any information that could be used to identify, or re-identify, Customer; Customer’s clients or customers; any products, goods, or services provided by Customer; or any locations in which Customer does business.
 Avalara may use Aggregate Data for any purpose only to the extent that it complies with this Agreement, including the confidentiality obligations.